February 12, 2008

 5:39 PM

-Blogger Mallugirl said...
+Blogger Shah cooks said...

 kale does have a garnish look to it, doesn't it? but i love the slight bittery taste nad u are right it goes well with beans.thanks!